 There could be other costs too, such as the expense involved in retrofitting your home for access after a disabling injury or the need to now hire individuals to perform certain maintenance or repairs on your home that you could have handled yourself prior to the accident.
 All of those different costs can influence what’s an appropriate settlement amount is in your case.

 If the insurance is offering you an amount that is much lower than the total cost of the accident, you may need to counter their offer.
 Doing so can be stressful and may require tenacious effort, as insurance companies are notorious for making claimants handle a lot of red tape to connect with the coverage they deserve after an accident.

 Negotiating on your own behalf can be stressful and difficult.
-Partnering with an attorney can take that stress off of you.
+Partnering with a Lexington personal injury attorney can take that stress off of you.
 You want to work with someone who has experience in personal injury insurance negotiations.
 You can benefit from that experience and from the ability to remain focused on your recovery instead of on your battle with the insurance company.